Personal Bankruptcy Options in Vancouver

 Although some individuals may consider themselves as insolvent, there may be other options available to you besides bankruptcy.
 Your first step should be to meet with a Licensed Insolvency Trustee (“LIT”).
 The professionals at Crowe MacKay & Company will evaluate your financial situation and discuss the various alternatives that could help you solve your financial problems.

-If bankruptcy is the option you choose, you will work with an LIT to complete the required forms.
-The LIT will file the forms with the Office of the Superintendent of Bankruptcy (OSB).
+- Firstly you will work with an LIT, who will file the forms (submitted by you) with the Office of the Superintendent of Bankruptcy (OSB).
 Once the forms have been accepted by the OSB, you will be in bankruptcy.

-Bankruptcy terms vary from individual to individual but typically range between 9 and 21 months for first time bankrupts depending on whether or not you have surplus income.
+- Bankruptcy terms vary from individual to individual but typically range between 9 and 21 months for first-time bankrupts depending on whether or not they have surplus income.

 As your trusted insolvency trustee, we provide you a variety of debt solutions and evaluation.
 If you are considering bankruptcy, please contact the professionals at Crowe MacKay & Company.
 We can help you regain control of your finances and give you the tools to rebuild a better, more financially-secure future.